Railslide/railslide-blog/content/CTF/kybc-yogosha-maze1.md

 Date: 2021-03-17
 Category: CTF
 Tags: ctf, lfi, rce, kybc
-Slug: kybc-yogosha-2021-writeups
+Slug: kybc-yogosha-2021-maze-1-writeups
 Author: Giulia Vergottini
-Summary: My writeup for Maze 1 challenge at KYBC CTF
+Summary: Writeup for Maze 1 challenge at KYBC CTF

 The site is basically a search box that checks for matching txt files and then redirects to `http://5.150.254.85:8082/lookup.php?f=file.txt` to display the content of the file. `flag.txt` obviously leads to a fake flag, but the whole thing looks like a potential LFI.